Declarations in support of OA

 This list is part of the Open Access Directory.

 - This is a list of declarations, principles, and public statements in support of open access.
-It's not designed for statements limited to the positions or policies of individual organizations.
+It's not designed for statements limited to the positions of individual organizations.

 - When possible, please include the date and sponsoring organization(s) or author(s).